MicrosoftDocs/sdk-api/sdk-api-src/content/evntrace/ns-evntrace-_event_instance_header.md

-### -field Size

-Total number of bytes of the event. <b>Size</b> must include the size of the
-<b>EVENT_INSTANCE_HEADER</b> structure, plus the size of any event-specific data appended to this structure.
-The size must be less than the size of the event tracing session's buffer minus 72 (0x48).

-### -field ThreadId

-On output, identifies the thread that generated the event.

-Note that on Windows 2000, <b>ThreadId</b> was a <b>ULONGLONG</b> value.

-### -field ProcessId

- On output, identifies  the process that generated the event.

-<b>Windows 2000:  </b>This member is not supported.

-### -field TimeStamp

-On output, contains the time the event occurred, in 100-nanosecond intervals since midnight, January 1, 1601.

-### -field RegHandle

-Handle to a registered event trace class.
-Set this property before calling the <a href="https://msdn.microsoft.com/e8361bdc-21dd-47a0-bdbf-56f4d6195689">TraceEventInstance</a> function.

-The
-<a href="https://msdn.microsoft.com/c9158292-281b-4a02-b280-956e340d225c">RegisterTraceGuids</a> function creates this handle (see the <i>TraceGuidReg</i> parameter).

-### -field InstanceId

-On output, contains the event trace instance identifier associated with <b>RegHandle</b>.

-### -field ParentInstanceId

-On output, contains the event trace instance identifier associated with <b>ParentRegHandle</b>.

 ### -field ParentRegHandle

 Handle to a registered event trace class of a parent event.
 Set this property before calling the <a href="https://msdn.microsoft.com/e8361bdc-21dd-47a0-bdbf-56f4d6195689">TraceEventInstance</a> function if you want to trace a hierarchical relationship (parent element/child element) between related events.